 The most important of these is whether you have been saving a bottle of vintage champagne or a bottle of non-vintage champagne.

-Non-vintage champagne makes use of grapes from several different vintages.
+Non-vintage or nv champagnes make use of grapes and their wines from several different vintages.
 As a result, it doesn’t tend to last as long, and is generally a cheaper bottle because of this.

 Is Champagne Still Good After 10 Years?